ClutchReboot/GlitchTech/docs/WriteUps/BountyHunter/index.md

 ---
 layout: default
-title: Hackthebox | Bounty Hunter
+title: GlitchTech | Bounty Hunter
 description: Collection of write ups for Hackthebox.
 ---
-# HTB | BountyHunter
+# Hackthebox | BountyHunter
 ### Enumeration
 As with most, if not all htb machines, we add bountyhunter.htb to the hosts file on the attacking machine.